 One of the more difficult steps when setting up email drip marketing campaigns is developing the actual content that you are going to send out.
 It is fairly easy to purchase email marketing software, load up your list of contacts, and set up your email templates.
 But once you get all of that complete, you can reach a place where you don’t really know what to put in the emails and send.

-One way that we suggest simplifying this step is to creating two categories of content: Prospect-Focused and Product-Focused.
+One way that we suggest simplifying this step is to create two categories of content: Prospect-Focused and Product-Focused.

 Here are some examples: